 Master Recipe: Sri Lankan Curry Powder

 One of the main characteristics of Sri Lankan cooking is that the spices are dark roasted.
 You cannot simply substitute yellow curry powder!
-If your local Indian grocery store carries Jaffna Curry Powder, that’s from northern Sri Lanka and an excellent option; it can also be bought on this site (but only shipping within the U.S.).
+If your local Indian grocery store carries Jaffna Curry Powder, that’s from northern Sri Lanka and an excellent option; it can also be bought in our online shop (but only shipping within the U.S.).
 Or you can always make your own; home cooks will generally have their own variations!

 1 c. coriander seeds

 1 rounded t. fenugreek seeds (aka methi seeds)

 1 rounded t. cardamom seeds

 2 T dried curry leaves

 1. In a dry pan over medium heat, roast separately the coriander, cumin, fennel and fenugreek, stirring constantly until each one becomes a fairly dark brown.
 Do not attempt to save time by roasting them together – they each have different cooking times and you will only end up half-cooking some and burning others.

 2. Put into blender container (I use a coffee grinder that is dedicated solely to spice grinding) together with cinnamon stick broken in pieces, the cloves, cardamom and curry leaves.